johan-bolmsjo/rainbow/README.md

       to be applied.
 See [Condition Expression].

     filters: FILTER | [FILTER ...]
-      A single filter or a list of filters to apply.
+      One ore more filters to apply if the condition evaluated to true.

 #### Condition Expression